CityLink: History

 The first mention of a southern and western inner city bypass was in the 1969 Melbourne Transportation Plan.
 The plan advocated for reservations and set aside sinking funds for the new inner city freeway system.
 It was one of the few freeways connecting to the inner city (along with the Eastern Freeway to Clifton Hill) which was not later abandoned.

 The proposal to build CityLink was first announced in May 1992 and received the State Government's formal approval in mid-1994.
 The contract was awarded in 1995 to the Transurban Consortium of Transfield Holdings and Obayashi Corporation.
 Transurban was formed in March 1996 to operate CityLink when completed.
 The total value of the project was estimated in 1996 at about $1.8 billion, and the concession to operate the road was initially due to expire in 2034.
 This concession was later extended, and is now due to expire in 2045.

 CityLink was built by the Transfield Obayashi joint venture under contract to Transurban between 1996 and 2000.
 The design and construction of the Western Link was subcontracted to Baulderstone Hornibrook, and the supply of the electronic tolling system was subcontracted to Translink Systems, a company jointly owned by Transfield Holdings and Transroute of France.
-The ongoing operation and maintenance of City Link was subcontracted by Transurban to Translink Operations, also jointly owned by Transfield and Transroute, which would manager the performance of CityLink assets.
+The ongoing operation and maintenance of City Link was subcontracted by Transurban to Translink Operations, also jointly owned by Transfield and Transroute, which would manage the performance of CityLink assets.
 In May 1999, the operations were reorganised, with Transurban taking over the customer service operations from Translink Operations, who would retain responsibility for management of the tolling system, roadside assistance and maintenance.

 The CityLink project was eight times larger than any other road project in Melbourne of that time.
 Toll plazas for manual tolling were deemed impractical, and delays associated with plaza operations would have decreased the advantages of using the new road.
 The decision to use only electronic toll collection was made in 1992; at a time when there was little practical experience of such systems.
 The first of the sections opened to traffic in 15 August 1999, with tolling commencing on 3 January 2000 before final completion occurred on 28 December 2000 with tolling commencing the same year.